Virginia bans sale of geolocation data

 Daily tech — startups, AI labs, chips, the launches that shape the next decade.
 Free.

-- Governor Abigail Spanberger signed S.B.
-388 on April 13, 2026, amending the Virginia Consumer Data Protection Act (VCDPA) to prohibit the sale of geolocation data, with the ban taking effect July 1, 2026.
+- Virginia Governor Abigail Spanberger signed S.B.
+388 into law on April 13, 2026, amending the Virginia Consumer Data Protection Act to ban the sale of geolocation data, with the prohibition taking effect July 1, 2026.

-- The VCDPA defines "sale" narrowly as "the exchange of personal data for monetary consideration by the controller to a third party" — a definition narrower than other state comprehensive privacy laws.
+- The VCDPA defines "sale" narrowly as "the exchange of personal data for monetary consideration by the controller to a third party," a tighter definition than peer states' privacy statutes.

-- Maryland and Oregon previously banned geolocation data sales, but both states more broadly define "sale" to include exchanges for "monetary or other valuable consideration," not just money.
+- Maryland and Oregon previously enacted geolocation data sale bans but define "sale" more broadly to include "monetary or other valuable consideration," giving Virginia's version a narrower scope.

-- California, Massachusetts, Vermont, and Washington State have all proposed similar geolocation data sale bans, placing Virginia in a growing wave of state-level restrictions.
+- California, Massachusetts, Vermont, and Washington State have proposed similar legislation, signaling a broader state-level trend against geolocation data sales.

-- The legislative push follows enforcement scrutiny, including a California Attorney General investigation into the location data industry in March 2025 and a 2024 FTC settlement that barred a data broker from selling geolocation data.
+- California Attorney General opened an investigation into the location data industry in March 2025, and the FTC reached a 2024 settlement banning a data broker from selling geolocation data, both cited as regulatory precursors.